-The M.A. in Educational Technology offers students a sequenced course design designed to be completed through nine-week terms.
+The online educational technology degree offers students a sequenced course design designed to be completed through nine-week terms.
 Candidates take courses with the same peers throughout the program.

 While you do not need to be online during a specific timeframe, you should plan to be online 6–10 hours per week per unit to successfully complete assignments and participate in discussions.

 All online degree programs include a two-week online orientation prior to the start of the first class.
 This offers you a chance to become familiar with the online format as you engage with helpful tutorials.